Economy of Mandatory Palestine: Air transport

 It operated from July 1937 until August 1940, under the aegis of the British corporation Imperial Airways.

 Shipping

 Until the beginning of the 20th century, Acre served as the main port for the region.
 However, the port eventually became clogged with silt, and was unable to accommodate large ships.
 The first person to comprehend the tremendous possibilities of a port in Haifa was Theodor Herzl, the father of Political Zionism, who in 1902 wrote a prophetic description of the town in his book AltNeuland.
 Construction of the port began in 1922, and it was officially opened on October 31, 1933 by Lieut.
 Gen. Sir Arthur Wauchope, the British High Commissioner for Palestine.
 The port allowed Haifa to blossom, and in 1936, the city had over 100,000 inhabitants.
 The port was a gateway for thousands of immigrants after the Second World War.
-The port has been the scene of the Patria disaster in 1940, which killed 267 people.
+The port had been the scene of the Patria disaster in 1940, which killed 267 people.